F1 help and the tips/output pane

 Tags also can be used in API help search links.
 To edit, right click in the Tips pane.

-For most tags, the syntax is <tag>text</tag>, or <tag "attribute">text</tag>, or <tag "attribute /more info">text</tag>.
+Syntax for most tags: <tag>text</tag>, or <tag "attribute">text</tag>, or <tag "attribute /more info">text</tag>.

 Links